IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

    After the `ImageContentsourcePolicy` and global image pull secret are applied, the configuration of your nodes will be updated sequentially.
 Wait until all `MachineConfigPools` are updated.

-### 5. Install UrbanCode Deploy relay by way of OpenShift
+### 5. Install DevOps Deploy relay by way of OpenShift

-Now that your images are mirrored to your air-gapped environment, you can deploy your UrbanCode Deploy relay to that environment.
-See the instructions at [Install UrbanCode Deploy relay](#installing-urbancode-deploy-relay-operator).
+Now that your images are mirrored to your air-gapped environment, you can deploy your DevOps Deploy relay to that environment.
+See the instructions at [Install DevOps Deploy relay](#installing-devops-deploy-relay-operator).

 ### Setting up a repeatable mirroring process

 Once you complete a `CASE` save, you can mirror the `CASE` as many times as you want to.
-This approach allows you to mirror a specific version of the UrbanCode Deploy relay into development, test, and production stages using a private container registry.
+This approach allows you to mirror a specific version of the DevOps Deploy relay into development, test, and production stages using a private container registry.

 Follow the steps in this section if you want to save the `CASE` to multiple registries (per environment) once and be able to run the `CASE` in the future without repeating the `CASE` save process.